rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     Total : 107

-After applying this distance-based filtering step, we can see that only 107 molecules out of the 14,872 from "Filtering Step 2" remain.
+After applying this distance-based filtering step, we can see that only 107 molecules out of the 14,872 from "[Filtering Step 2 -- Presence and Absence of Functional Groups](#Filtering Step 2 -- Presence and Absence of Functional Groups)" remain.

 ## Step 4 -- Generating Conformers